By Vic MacDonald/Editor

-(Vic MacDonald, editor of The Clinton Chronicle, has more than 60 years experience eating at buffets.
-He and his wife, Patricia Little MacDonald, live in Laurens, and Jan.
-1, 2020, was their 3 years and 3 months anniversary.
-The views expressed here are his and do not necessarily reflect those of The Chronicle.
-MacDonald can be reached at 833-1900 or email@example.com)
+(Vic MacDonald is editor of The Clinton Chronicle.
+The views expressed here are those of the author and do not necessarily reflect those of The Chronicle.
+MacDonald can be reached at 833-1900 firstname.lastname@example.org)